Skip to content

 Docker Compose Walkthrough

-The docker-compose.yml in the Ironflow repository defines the orchestration.
-Note the use of Profiles to make PostgreSQL optional.
+The docker-compose.single-node.yml in the Ironflow repository defines the orchestration.
+Note the use of Profiles to make PostgreSQL and Prometheus optional.
+The file below is rendered directly from the source — it is exactly what the repository ships:

 services: